Pak says debt in CPEC-related projects is just 10%, rejects US’ concern

-Pakistan on Friday said that its debt in the multi-billion dollar CPEC-related projects is just 10 per cent of the total public debts, days after a top US official called on China to release countries like Pakistan from “predatory loans”.
+Pakistan and China on Friday dismissed the US’ criticism of the multi billion CPEC and the issue of "predatory loans", saying it was an important cooperation project between the two nations who are all-weather friends.
 The US’ top diplomat for South and Central Asia Alice Wells on Wednesday said that at a time when the world is reeling from the economic consequences of having shut parts of the economy due to the coronavirus, it is really incumbent upon China to take steps to alleviate the burden this “predatory, unsustainable and unfair” lending is going to cause to Pakistan.

 Responding to the remarks of Wells, who has been critical of the USD 60 billion China-Pakistan Economic Corridor (CPEC), Pakistan’s Foreign Office said that its total public debt relating to the CPEC projects is less than even 10 per cent of the total debt.
 “Moreover, the public debt obtained from China has a maturity period of 20 years and the interest is 2.34 per cent.